BJackal/ChasteWorkshopSRN/README.md

 First you need to follow the steps outlined in the workshop on Tuesday Chaste to correctly copy and initalise a user project: https://github.com/Chaste/IntroToChasteCpp

+**NOTE**: If you are using Chaste nativley your build folder will be something you create outside of the main Chaste source folder called build.
+If you are running within docker your build folder will be named lib.

  * If you are running Chaste through docker you will first need to start up your image
  * Navigate to your Chaste projects folder: ```cd /path/to/Chaste/projects``` for native usage or within docker simply navigate to ```Chaste/projects``` for your docker image after building Chaste navigate to chaste/projects.
  * Clone this user project: ``` git clone https://github.com/BJackal/ChasteWorkshopSRN.git```